 Very good adhesion

 When zinc spraying, the inside of steel profiles is difficult or impossible to treat and seams and cracks do not close.
-A zinc sprayed layer must therefore always be closed with a powder coating or wet paint.
+A zinc sprayed layer can therefore always be closed with a powder coating or wet paint.

 Benefits of thermal zinc spraying

 The adhesion of the zinc layer to the blasted surface is very good and ensures a long service life to the steel.
 If it does get damaged, a chemical reaction follows: 'cathodic protection" which prevents the product from rusting.
-A zinc sprayed layer must always be closed with a powder coating or wet paint.
+A zinc sprayed layer can always be closed with a powder coating or wet paint.

 Rotocoat offers the thermal zinc spraying of steel according to NEN-EN-ISO 2063.
 This standard applies to metal layers of zinc, aluminium, and zinc and aluminium alloys, applied by thermal zinc spraying, for the protection of iron and steel against corrosion.